epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 Somehow analyse the changes in characters and assign a score of character complexity to each character -> analyse the complexity across female and male characters.

 Analyse the data across the time line.
+**Naz**: Analyse and reveal the difference between the types of the caracters that are portrayed by female and male characters by performing a sentiment analysis based on the descriptions retrieved from the tv tropes website.
+What are the character types that are portrayed by uniquely female actresses and male actors?
+How are the character descriptions sentiments differing with respect to the gender?
+Is it the same for unisex characters that can be portrayed by both genders?

 # Proposed additional datasets (if any):
 _(List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.)_
+Character description dataset: A dataset manually created by matching the existing 73 tv tropes character types and the retrieved tv tropes character definitions from tv tropes website.
 # Methods

 # Proposed timeline